Clipping Improves Adam-Norm and AdaGrad-Norm when the Noise Is Heavy-Tailed: Introduction

 \subsection{Our Contributions}

 The main contributions of this work are summarized below.

-\begin{itemize} \item \textbf{Negative results for \algname{AdaGrad}.} We show that the high-probability complexities of \algname{AdaGrad} and its variant with delay by \citet{li2020high} do not have polylogarithmic dependence on the confidence level in the worst case when the noise is heavy-tailed.
-In particular, we design an example of a convex stochastic optimization problem such that the noise is heavy-tailed and the high-probability convergence complexity of \algname{AdaGrad} has the inverse-power dependence on the target accuracy and confidence level.
+\begin{itemize}[leftmargin=*] \item \textbf{Negative results for \algname{Adam} and \algname{AdaGrad}.} We show that the high-probability complexities of \algname{Adam} and \algname{AdaGrad} and their variants with delay by \citet{li2020high} do not have polylogarithmic dependence on the confidence level in the worst case when the noise is heavy-tailed.
+In particular, we design an example of a convex stochastic optimization problem such that the noise is heavy-tailed and the high-probability convergence complexity of \algname{Adam}/\algname{AdaGrad} has the inverse-power dependence on the target accuracy and confidence level.

-\item \textbf{Clipping fixes \algname{AdaGrad}.} To address the above issue of \algname{AdaGrad}, we propose a version with clipping, reweighting, and delay called \algname{Clip-RAdaGradD} (Algorithm~\ref{alg:ada-norm-clip-delay}).
-We derive high-probability complexity results for \algname{Clip-RAdaGradD} in the case of smooth convex/non-convex optimization with the heavy-tailed noise having bounded $\alpha$-th moment with $\alpha \in (1,2]$.
+\item \textbf{Clipping fixes \algname{Adam-Norm} and \algname{AdaGrad-Norm}.} We prove that the above issue can be addressed via gradient clipping.
+That is, we derive high-probability complexity results for \algname{Clip-Adam-Norm} and \algname{Clip-AdaGrad-Norm} (with and without momentum) in the case of smooth convex (for the methods with delay) and non-convex (for the methods with and without delay) optimization with the heavy-tailed noise having bounded $\alpha$-th moment with $\alpha \in (1,2]$.
 The obtained results have the desired polylogarithmic dependence on the confidence level.
-Moreover, in the non-convex case, the complexity of \algname{Clip-RAdaGradD} in the non-convex case is optimal up to logarithmic factors and matches the complexity of \algname{Clip-SGD} in the convex case up to logarithmic factors.
+Moreover, in the non-convex case, the derived complexities are optimal up to logarithmic factors, and match the complexity of \algname{Clip-SGD} in the convex case up to logarithmic factors.
+We derive similar results for the modifications pf \algname{Clip-Adam} and \algname{Clip-AdaGrad} with delay in the non-convex case, showing that \emph{our analysis is applicable to the case of the methods with coordinate-wise stepsizes}.

 \item \textbf{Numerical experiments.} We conducted numerical experiments for synthetic and real-world problems.
-More precisely, we illustrate the superiority of different versions of \algname{AdaGrad} with clipping (including \algname{Clip-RAdaGradD}) to the non-clipped versions of \algname{AdaGrad} on a simple quadratic problem with additive heavy-tailed noise in the gradients.
-Next, we also test \algname{Adam} with and without clipping on the fine-tuning of ALBERT Base model \citep{lan2019albert} on CoLa and RTE datasets \citep{wang2018glue} and observe that \algname{Adam} with clipping significantly outperforms \algname{Adam} without clipping when the noise is heavy-tailed. \end{itemize}
+More precisely, we illustrate the superiority of different versions of \algname{Adam}/\algname{AdaGrad} with clipping to the non-clipped versions of \algname{Adam}/\algname{AdaGrad} on a simple quadratic problem with additive heavy-tailed noise in the gradients.
+Next, we also test \algname{Adam} with and without clipping on the fine-tuning of ALBERT Base model \citep{lan2019albert} on CoLa and RTE datasets \citep{wang2018glue} and observe that \algname{Adam} with clipping significantly outperforms \algname{Adam} without clipping when the noise is heavy-tailed.
+We also obtain similar results for the fine-tuning of RoBERTa Large model \cite{liu2019robertarobustlyoptimizedbert}. \end{itemize}